A Simple Cron Job Monitor & Heartbeat Alert System

 This is the nightmare of the silent failure.

-But traditional pinging is entirely blind to the invisible, asynchronous background tasks actually running your business.
-Your website can be perfectly healthy while your backend is on fire due to:
+Traditional pinging is entirely blind to the invisible, asynchronous background tasks that actually run your business.
+Your website can be perfectly healthy, serving user traffic without skipping a beat, while your backend infrastructure is secretly on fire due to:

-• OOM (Out of Memory) Kills: Your server's RAM spikes while a cron job parses a massive CSV file.
-The Linux OOM killer silently terminates the background worker to protect the system.
-The web server stays up, but your data pipeline is dead.
+- OOM (Out of Memory) Kills: Your server's RAM spikes while a cron job parses a massive CSV file.
+The Linux OOM killer silently terminates the background worker to protect the rest of the system.
+The web server stays up, so standard uptime checks still pass, but your daily data pipeline is effectively dead.
+Even complex observability tools often overlook this if the primary application container hasn't stopped responding to HTTP health checks.

-PingPug flips the traditional monitoring model upside down using a dead man's switch.
-Instead of pinging your server from the outside and guessing if things are okay, PingPug waits for your code to actively report in.
-If your script doesn't explicitly tell our servers "I successfully finished the job" within the expected timeframe, we instantly trigger an SMS and Email alert.
+This is where PingPug flips the traditional monitoring model upside down using the concept of a dead man's switch.
+Instead of constantly pinging your server from the outside and guessing if things are operating smoothly, PingPug waits patiently for your code to actively report in.

 Stop trusting 200 OK.
 Start monitoring what actually matters.